Document Bank of Virginia

 Post Activities

 Analyze: Why do you think Indigenous peoples were not considered American citizens?
-Why do you think they were treated this way?
+Why do you think that Virginia officials erased Indigenous identity from state records in the twentieth century?

 Current Connections: The Pamunkey Indian School building still stands on the Pamunkey Indian Reservation as part of a museum and cultural center.
 Why is important for this building to be left intact?
 What might this symbolize for the Pamunkey people?